mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 ...

 Boy this will be a complicated section.
 Might need to be broken down into sub-parts.
 Majority of the meat here.
+Holy shit.

+I'm going to have to get this all back in my head.
+Might be tricky to do so.
+It's really complicated

+(interaction override, eg. throwing a cube at a stack from another player, while it's their color, take over authority, key to design).

 ...